Inuit women

-The Inuit are indigenous people who live in the Arctic and subarctic regions of North America (parts of Alaska, Canada, and Greenland).
-The ancestors of the present-day Inuit are culturally related to Iñupiat (northern Alaska) and Yupik (Siberia and western Alaska), and the Aleut, who live in the Aleutian Islands of Siberia and Alaska.
-The word "Eskimo" has been used to encompass the Inuit and Yupik, and other indigenous Alaskan and Siberian peoples, but this usage is in decline and is considered offensive.
+The Inuit are Indigenous people who live in the arctic and subarctic regions of the North American continent in areas of Alaska, Canada, and Greenland.
+Modern Inuit (descendents of Thule Inuit) are culturally related to Iñupiat (northern Alaska) and Yupik (Siberia and western Alaska), and the Aleut, who live in the Aleutian Islands of Siberia and Alaska.
+The term "Eskimo" is likely derived from the Algonquinian language and has historically been used to describe the Inuit, Yupik and other Indigenous Alaskan and Siberian peoples, but this appears to be in decline and is considered offensive.
+The role of Inuit women is crucial for the survival of communities through shared responsibilities with Inuit men.
+Recent modernization and urbanization have transformed traditional Inuit culture, thus influencing the role of women within the culture which includes both positive and negative impacts on the overall well-being of Inuit women.

-In Inuit communities, the women play a crucial role in the survival of the group.
-The responsibilities faced by Inuit women were considered equally as important as those faced by the men.
-Because of this, women are given due respect and an equal share of influence or power.

-Recent modernization and urbanization have transformed traditional Inuit culture and influenced the role of women within the culture.
-These changes include both positive and negative impacts on the overall well-being of Inuit women.